 Is the seating reserved?

-Seating is not reserved and is available on a first-come, first-served basis.
+Seating is not reserved and is available on a first come, first served basis.
+A special section in the middle is reserved, until the performance begins, for certain SVS members.
 Feel free to arrive early and claim your seats with a blanket and enjoy a picnic in the park.

-Willow Street Park features a small parking lot and there is street parking surrounding the park.
+Willow Street Park has a small parking lot, and street parking surrounding the park.
 Additional parking is available in the neighborhood.
-Please be considerate of our neighbors when parking your car.
+Please be considerate of our neighbors when parking.

-We encourage you to take advantage of public transportation.
-Willow Street Park is located close to VTA Local Bus Routes 25 and 63 and Express Bus Line 103, as well as the Virginia Light Rail Station and the Tamien CalTrain Station.
-Public transportation schedules are available here.
+We encourage you to use public transportation.
+Willow Street Park is near VTA Local Bus Routes 25 and 63 and Express Bus Line 103, and the Virginia Light Rail Station and the Tamien CalTrain Station.
+See the public transportation schedules.

-Can I drop my child off at the park and pick him or her up after the show?
+Can I drop my child off at the park and pick up after the show?

 Will there be food available at the show?

-We have a concessions stand where you can purchase snacks, wine, water, and cold beverages.
+We have a concession stand where you can purchase snacks, wine, water, and cold beverages.

 Can we bring a picnic?